If you only have 1 week in Norway, you’re going to be kicking yourself when that week’s up. But 1 week in Norway is better than none at all.

 Day 5 – Stavanger

-Head to Stavanger for the day, which is a small eccentric town near the water in Southern Norway.
+Head to Stavanger for the day/night, which is a small eccentric town near the water in Southern Norway.
+It was one of my favorite towns during our 1 week in Norway.
 Although Stavanger is small, it’s packed with colorful cafes and artsy restaurants.
-We also stayed on a sailboat Airbnb.
+We also stayed on a sailboat Airbnb (which was fun, but a little technically challenging).

 If you get to Stavanger early and don’t want to hang out in the city, you can drive 2 hours to hike Pulpit Rock or Kjerag.
 Pulpit Rock was originally my plan for this day but unfortunately we were up until 7 the night before (super unplanned but these things happen).